 Fans included musicians Peter Gabriel, Cedric Bixler-Zavala and Omar Rodríguez-López of The Mars Volta, Brann Dailor of Mastodon, Luke Steele and Nick Littlemore (of the pop-duo Empire of the Sun), and Limp Bizkit guitarist, Wes Borland.

-‘The Way of Tarot, The Spiritual Teacher in the Cards’ is co-authored by Marianne Costa.
-She has worked with Jodorowsky since 1997, coteaching workshops on Tarot and family tree-therapy.
+‘The Way of Tarot, The Spiritual Teacher in the Cards’, is co-authored by Marianne Costa.
+She has worked with Jodorowsky since 1997, co-teaching workshops on Tarot and family tree-therapy.

-Marianne Costa, born 1966, holds a M.A. in comparative literature and studied at Ecole Normale Supérieure.
+Marianne Costa, born 1966, holds an M.A. in comparative literature and studied at Ecole Normale Supérieure.
 She has published several books translated in various languages, among which: ‘No Woman’s Land’ (novel, Grasset 2004), ‘The Way of Tarot’ (with Jodorowsky, Inner Traditions 2005, German edition ‘Windpferd’ 2008) and ‘Metagenealogy’ (France 2011, USA 2014, a study of family as both a treasure and a trap, also with Jodorowsky).
-Her polyfacetic career includes working pro bono as a French literature assistant during the war in Sarajevo, being a professional actress and singer, writing and translating poetry, novels and essays, and teaching groups worldwide in Tarot, Metagenalogy what she calls ‘healing fictions’, an original technique that combine and surpasses therapy, self-development and artistic expression.
+Her polyfacetic career includes working pro bono as a French literature assistant during the war in Sarajevo, being a professional actress and singer, writing and translating poetry, novels and essays, and teaching groups worldwide in Tarot, Metagenalogy what she calls ‘healing fictions’, an original technique that combines and surpasses therapy, self-development and artistic expression.
 She lives in Paris.

 Now let’s analyse the book.

 Jodorowsky spent almost a decade reconstructing the original form of the Tarot de Marseille.
 This is a very noble effort and worth all our consideration and respect.
-But, and there is a big BUT, considering the Tarot de Marseille the key to decrypt the hidden symbolism of the Tarot deck is a mistake just like applying Kabbalistic keys to English.
+However, and there is a big BUT, considering the Tarot de Marseille the key to decrypt the hidden symbolism of the Tarot deck is a mistake just like applying Kabbalistic keys to English.

 The Tarot has its origins in Italy, surfaced in the 14th, respectively 15th century Italy and introduced into southern France only after the French conquered Milan and the Piedmont in 1499.